State your stage name and profession, for the record.

 Teeko – producer / dj / musician / innovator

-How long have you been DJing?
-Do you remember your first DJ gig?
+How long have you been DJing, and do you remember your first DJ gig?

 What’s your favorite DJ era in the Bay Area and why?

-You’re on stage in front of all your heroes and you gotta rock a 10 minute vinyl set to prove your worthiness.
+You’re on stage in front of all your heroes and you gotta rock a 5 minute all vinyl set to prove your worthiness.
 What records do you choose?

 Favorite burrito joint?

-Drop some shout outs and where folks can find you on social media.
+Shout outs to your folkers, and where folks can find you on social media.

 So blessed to have so many amazing people around me who keep me on point – much love to my G Ruckazoid, Starship Connection (B.bravo), Mugpush, 4onefunk, B. Lewis, Diamond Ortiz, Jazzy Jeff and all my Playlist Retreat fam, T3, Dres and all my real ones who been on the wavestrength.
 Let’s keep riding!